-Polypropylene resin is the most significant input cost for the Innovia, and is derived from oil or natural gas and manufactured globally by a limited number of producers.
+Polypropylene resin is the most significant input cost for Innovia, and is derived from oil or natural gas and manufactured globally by a limited number of producers.
 Polypropylene costs depend on the prices of natural gas and oil and the availability of resin cracking capacity.
 Innovia does not use derivative financial instruments to hedge its exposure to volatility of polypropylene prices; therefore, many of its large customer price agreements adjust for movements up and down in resin cost.
-Innovia faced significant polypropylene resin cost increases in 2021 but successfully passed them on to customers.
-Effectively managing input cost volatility, energy and freight cost inflation while offsetting with enhanced productivity efforts and, as appropriate, price adjustments remain mission critical.
+Innovia faced significant polypropylene resin indices-related price declines in second half of 2022 coupled with dramatically increased freight and energy costs that hindered results for the year.
+Effectively managing input cost volatility, energy and freight cost inflation while offsetting with enhanced productivity efforts and, as appropriate, price adjustments, remain mission critical.
 The Company works with its suppliers to reduce the overall environmental and social impacts of its purchased feedstocks, including transportation, secondary packaging, and material sourcing.